fsant0s/arara/SECURITY.md

 # Security Guidelines

-This document provides security guidelines for developers working with the NEURON framework.
-Following these practices will help maintain the security of applications built with NEURON.
+This document provides security guidelines for developers working with the ARARA framework.
+Following these practices will help maintain the security of applications built with ARARA.

 ## API Keys and Authentication